mirazhhi/laravel-mortgage/README.md

 ### Annuity::getInterestRate()

-Simple getter which retrieves the interest rate
+Simple getter which retrieves the interest rate. at what interest rate did the lender give a loan

 ```php
 Annuity::getInterestRate() // 18